 - Can a limited company have no employees?

-Employers must pay secondary Class 1 National Insurance contributions on their employees’ wages and directors’ salaries.
-The current rate is 13.8% on earnings above the secondary threshold of £175 a week (£758 a month, £9,100 a year).
+Employers must pay secondary Class 1 National Insurance contributions on their employees’ wages and directors’ salaries above a certain amount.
+The current rate is 15% on earnings above the NIC Secondary Threshold of £96 per week (£417 per month, £5,000 per year).

 This applies even if you are the director of your own limited company and the only employee.

-Employer’s National Insurance is classed as a tax-deductible expense for businesses.
-As the owner of a company, this means that any employer’s contributions your business makes will be deductible from taxable profits and reduce your Corporation Tax bill.
+Employers’ National Insurance is classed as a tax-deductible expense for businesses.
+This means that any employer NICs your company makes will be deductible from taxable profits and reduce its Corporation Tax bill.

 Class 1A and 1B